-This Mike Tyson full body workout is almost certainly not how he got in shape for his comeback fight with Roy Jones Jr. He obviously won that fight if it was being scored but it wasn't, so it was a draw.
+This Mike Tyson full-body workout is almost certainly not how he got in shape for his comeback fight with Roy Jones Jr. He obviously won that fight if it was being scored, but it wasn't, so it was a draw.
 Both Tyson and Jones Jr acquitted themselves well this weekend.
-Seriously, some of the people talking shit about that fight, we doubt they'd say it to either of those legends' faces, even now they're both well over 50.
+Seriously, some people are talking shit about that fight, but we doubt they'd say it to either of those legends' faces, even now they're both well over 50.

 So could Tyson now take on someone like Anthony Joshua or – his namesake – Tyson Fury?
 No. But in an imaginary virtual fighting arena based on fighters at their peak?
 Hell yeah.

-Now, if you want to know how to build muscle over 50, you'll just have to ask Mister Tyson how he got in such incredible shape at the age of 53 for this fight.
-Given his age, Iron Mike didn't use this full body workout.
-It's what he used to get strong in his prime, and as bodyweight workouts go it is, of course, plenty brutal.
+Now, if you want to know how to build muscle over 50, you'll have to ask Mister Tyson how he got in such incredible shape at the age of 53 for this fight.
+Given his age, Iron Mike didn't use this full-body workout.
+It's what he used to get strong in his prime, and as bodyweight workouts go, it is, of course, plenty brutal.

-Mike Tyson must be using more modern and sophisticated methods in 2020 but back in the day he mainly used calisthenics – aka bodyweight exercises – to get his trademark 'broad as a semi-truck' body.
-Tyson was, and seemingly still is, muscular, agile and seriously mean.
-And maybe you can be too, if you follow this Mike Tyson Bodyweight Workout.
+Mike Tyson must be using more modern and sophisticated methods in 2020.
+Still, back in the day, he mainly used callisthenics – aka bodyweight exercises – to get his trademark 'broad as a semi-truck' body.
+Tyson was, and seemingly still is, muscular, agile, and seriously mean.
+And maybe you can be too if you follow this Mike Tyson bodyweight workout.

 • Want neck strength like Tyson?
 Use THIS unconventional bodyweight move